Act I: First Bell

 Caelin crouched.
 “You're not from Millbrook.”

-"No." Aldric rolled his sleeve down.
-"Third Harrow Company, retired.
-Field surgeon fifteen years, then walking between towns for another ten patching whoever needed patching."
-He paused.
-"I was attached to the garrison at Veln's Post when the seals started failing two years ago.
+“No.” Aldric rolled his sleeve down.
+“Third Harrow Company, retired.
+Field surgeon fifteen years, then walking between towns for another ten patching whoever needed patching.”
+He paused, looking at his hands -- steady, clean, the hands of a man who'd spent a career making sure they stayed both.
+“I was attached to the garrison at Veln's Post when the seals started failing two years ago.
 Forty men.
-Good men, most of them�well-trained, sensible, the sort who ate their vegetables and didn't gamble more than they could lose."
-He said it with the flat affect of someone who'd had time to turn the memory into something he could carry.
-"Thirty-seven of them died to something that came through the lower vault.
+Good men, most of them -- well-trained, sensible, the sort who ate their vegetables and didn't gamble more than they could lose.”
+He said it with the flat affect of someone who'd had time to turn the memory into something he could carry without breaking.
+“Thirty-seven of them died to something that came through the lower vault.
 I couldn't cut it out.
 Couldn't bandage it.
-Couldn't do a single useful thing."
+Couldn't do a single useful thing except count the living afterward and try not to notice how short the count was.”

 “You survived.”